DrorEttlingerLevy/DrorEttlingerLevy.github.io/_posts/2025-02-10-pipelines.md

 ![My helpful screenshot](/images/1739196533941.jpg)

-we can also define our own **custom Transformer** if for example we want to add a new column
+We can also define our own **custom Transformer** if for example we want to add a new column
 ```python
 class OutletTypeEncoder(BaseEstimator, TransformerMixin):
     def fit(self, X, y=None):